THEXN/TShock/Commands.md

 ### *Now **In-**Complete command list:

+## Commands available to everyone
 * /register [username] [password] - Register a user account
 * /login [username] [password] - Log in to a user account
+* /help [page] - Provides a list of commands.
+* /playing or /who or /online - List of players on the server.
+* /me - Third person chat.
+* /p - Team chat.
+* /rules - Prints server rules.

+## Commands available to logged in users
+* /password [oldpassword] [newpassword] - Change your password

+## Commands available to administrative users
 * /kick [player] [reason] - Use "" for player names with spacing.
 * /ban [player] [reason] - Use "" for player names with spacing.
 * /ban [ip] [reason]